14 Cool Facts About The Olympics That You Might Not Know

 14. Naked Athletes

-While today sporting events which involve nudity are considered scandalous or at least unplanned - in Ancient Greece it was one of the major Olympic traditions.
+While today sporting events that involve nudity are considered scandalous or at least unplanned - in Ancient Greece, it was one of the major Olympic traditions.

 While the first Olympiads saw athletes compete in loincloths, a runner called Orsippus changed the face of the games when he appeared naked, appealing to the nation as a symbol of 'Greekness'.